-The Compact Display is a flexible dot matrix LED display designed to display navigation data.
-The Multi repeater can be user programmed to show most kinds of numerical data from NMEA messages.
-It can also be used as a primary sensor display for speed logs showing the speed values produced by the sensor.
-The Compact with its JB60CD box meets all the requirements of a primary device both functionally and electrically.
-On its own it meets the requirements as a repeater.
+The Compact Multi Repeater Display is a flexible dot matrix LED display designed to display navigation data.
+The Multi Repeater can be user programmed to show most kinds of numerical data from NMEA messages.
 The Compact has three user definable alphanumeric displays, each allowing up to 4 lines to be displayed.
-When the device is used as a primary device, some of these screens will be fixed.